 - Student data including graduation, job placement and retention rates,

 - Voter registration,

 - Student code of conduct and information for crime victims,

-- Consequences for violation of any of the policies listed on these pages.
+- Procedures and consequences for violation of any of the policies listed on these pages.

-Visit the Security and Safety website.
-This site contains the "Annual Security Information Report" and information on emergency closings, safety alerts, and daily security logs.
+The Security and Safety site contains the "Annual Security Report" and information on emergency closings, safety alerts, and daily security logs.

-Access and manage your student email.
+To access and manage your student email, log in to Microsoft Outlook.
 Remember to check your email daily since official communication from the College will be sent only to your student email account.